-Only a human being who has lived in close proximity to, and regularly had to match wits against, a tiger or leopard can truly describe what the animal is really like.
+Only a human being who has lived near, and regularly had to match wits against, a tiger or leopard can truly describe what the animal is really like.

-Jim Corbett describes some of them as having a wicked sense of humor, others of being annoyed with him, another of being just plain lucky in his repeated escapes, but one and all of being magnificent, dignified and worthy adversaries.
+Jim Corbett describes some of them as having a wicked sense of humour, others as being annoyed with him, another as being just plain lucky in his repeated escapes, but one and all being magnificent, dignified and worthy adversaries.